Elysium Farm Fund for US Breeder Excellence

-It is required that complete application packets arrive in The Dressage Foundation's office on or before May 1st of each year.
+It is required that complete application packets arrive in TDF's office on or before May 1st of each year.
 Grant announcements will be made by August 1st.

 “My Farm is interested in setting up a named fund or scholarship.”
 Abbey Henderson, of Elysium Farm, had a passion and a vision.
 A passion for U.S.-bred horses, a desire to see even greater success for the U.S. breeders and their dressage horses.
 She had a vision of doing something to help promote U.S. breeders, to help them further their education, to encourage them to pursue additional educational opportunities.
 And from that the Elysium Farm Fund for U.S. Breeder Excellence was born.

 Abbey Henderson, who has ridden for most of her life, founded Elysium Farm LLC during the winter of 2010.
-“I wanted to do something to support breeders in the United States ever since I found my ‘perfect’ horse at a local Dutch Warmblood breeder.
+“I wanted to do something to support breeders in the United States ever since I found my ‘perfect’ horse from a local Dutch Warmblood breeder.
 From that experience, I gained a better understanding of the challenges facing breeders in this country.
 I learned how serious many of them are about improving the quality of U.S.-bred horses,” said Henderson.
-The staff at Elysium Farm, located in Harvard, Massachusetts, prides itself on providing exceptional care and amenities to dressage horses and their owners and riders.
-It is their hope that this Fund will help breeders excel in their individual professional equine endeavors.
+It is our hope that this Fund will help breeders excel in their individual professional equine endeavors.

 Thanks to generous donors, grants are available for instructors, youth riders, adult amateurs, breeders, judges, dressage groups and so much more!